-3.1.2.
-Hillcrest Water District
+3.1.2 Hillcrest Water District

 The Hillcrest Water District (HWD) has an annual operating budget of approximately \$299 thousand.
 The HWD's largest cost drivers currently include payroll and related expenses, annual professional services, and debt service.
-These three annual cost items account for almost half of the HWD's current annual revenue requirements.
+These three annual cost items account for almost half of the HWD's current annual revenue requirements, although it should be noted that the HWD's existing debt service is adequately managed and not a hindrance to customers' bills.